funcompbio/funcompbio.github.io/setup.md

 ```
 $ which git
 ```

-You should *not* type the dollar sign above (`$`) because it is just a convention, calld the [command prompt](https://en.wikipedia.org/wiki/command-line_interface#command_prompt) to indicate that you should write the instruction in the terminal app.

 If typing the previous instruction gives no answer, then the git version-control software is not installed in your Unix system.
 To install it go to the